-At the end of 2011, a part of the SHACRA team moved to Strasbourg to join the newly created IHU, which is developing novel clinical technologies at the intersection of the fields of laparoscopy, interventional flexible endoscopy and interventional radiology.
+Creation of the MIMESIS team started at the end of 2011, when a part of the SHACRA team moved to Strasbourg to join the newly created IHU, which is developing novel clinical technologies at the intersection of the fields of laparoscopy, interventional flexible endoscopy and interventional radiology.
 To develop this new discipline named “image-guided minimally invasive hybrid surgery”, the IHU has established a multidisciplinary research and development program involving medical experts, scientists and industrial partners.

 To pursue these directions we have started to assemble a team with a multidisciplinary background, and have established close collaborations with academic and clinical partners.
 One of these key partners is obviously the IHU in Strasbourg but we will also collaborate with members of ICube, Inria Nancy, Inria Lille, Ecole Central de Lille, University of Luxembourg, Karlsruhe Institute of Technology, and the research team TIMC from Grenoble.
 We will also pursue the development of the SOFA framework through the SOFA-OR project, and the creation of a consortium as a mean to consolidate our research results and facilitate transfers.